 This post may contain affiliate links, which means I may receive a commission if you click a link and purchase something that I have recommended.
 This won’t cost you any extra money.
 For more information see my Privacy Policy.

 If there’s one American town that’s the center of attention on New Year’s Day, it’s Pasadena, California.
-For 133 years this town 10 miles north of downtown Los Angeles has been home to the annual Tournament of Roses Parade.
-In 1902 The Rose Bowl Game was added to the festivities.
+Since 1890 this town 10 miles north of downtown Los Angeles has been home to the annual Tournament of Roses.
+2025 marks the 136th Annual Rose Parade and the 111th Rose Bowl Game.
 Between the two events, approximately one million people converge on this beautiful city and the surrounding towns at the foothills of the San Gabriel Mountains.
-In addition to these New Year festivities for which Pasadena is so well known, the area is a year-round destination steeped in history and home to world-class art, architecture, gardens, and science.
-Whether you do all these activities or just a few enjoy exploring the best of Pasadena California.

-Old Town Pasadena
+Best of Old Town Pasadena

 Shop and Dine